z430/z430.github.io/_posts/2010-10-18-added-slowloris-for-windows-worm-attacking-tool.md

 ---
 layout: post
-title: Added slowloris.exe for windows worm attacking tool
+title: Added slowloris for windows worm attacking tool
 ---

+Slowloris is HTTP DOS attack that affects threaded servers.

-added slowloris.exe for windows worm attacking tool tool name: slowloris.exe for ms windows
+Usually this program run on linux, how can you run it on Windows.
+Here is the step: added slowloris.exe for windows worm attacking tool tool name: slowloris.exe for ms windows